 Betsy and her husband, Bob, saw the potential the cable industry held and started their first efforts in 1956.
 She provided leadership and direction to their new business while raising two small children.
 By the late 1960s, their hard work was paying off, as systems operated by the Magnesses served 12,500 subscribers.
 They formed TCI in 1968 in Denver, CO.

 Tough minded but fair, Betsy earned the respect of her peers in the male-dominated cable industry.
 She combined business savvy with a generous heart, and placed great value on what she called a company's greatest asset: its employees.

 Betsy passed away in 1985, but her legacy endures.
-WICT formed the Betsy Magness Leadership Institute in 1994, and today over 640 women have graduated from what has become one of the cable industry's most prestigious professional development programs.
+WICT formed the Betsy Magness Leadership Institute in 1994, and today nearly 700 women have graduated from what has become one of the cable industry's most prestigious professional development programs.